hashxim/hconMD/Work_MD/SPAC - Introduction.md

 ## Advantages
 - SPAC gives you an opportunity to invest in good management team where you have confidence on them to do some sort of profitable deal which increases the value of the investment.
 But its a risk (similar to writing blank check) as you don't know if they will do a good deal or not.

+## Regulation
+Federal regulators are raising concerns as well.
+SEC is now examining how SPAC disclose their ownership and compensation is tied to an acquisition

 ---